The summer of 1973, when I was seventeen, I hitch-hiked from Ottawa to Long Beach on Vancouver Island and back, by way of Dawson City, Yukon.

 Danny, the outdoorsman

 One of the sources of inspiration I didn’t mention in the grant proposal was Casey, my brother younger-by-a-year and companion on hikes and ski trips to remote people and places that became subjects for my art.
-He arrived in town a year or so after I did, and took up residence for the winter at Pottery Patty’s while she was Outside.
-Pottery Patty (a.k.a.
-Anne Macaire), was a tiny, full-bodied woman with long, dark hair and a bright, pretty face, with a claim to an abandoned log cabin off the road to the Dome above Dawson City.
-The cabin, chinked with moss and a grass sod roof, was half buried in the slope, with an overhanding porch and tiny door.
+He arrived in town a year or so after I did, and took up residence for the winter in a small log cabin off the road to the Dome above Dawson City.
+The cabin, chinked with moss and a grass sod roof, was half buried in the slope, with an overhanging porch and tiny door.
 The hobbit house, Casey called it.
 While he was under six feet tall, Casey would bump his head on the interior ceiling whenever he leaned to look out the low window.
 Outdoors was an oval porcelain soaking tub that today would be a popular amenity in a luxury bathroom.
 As there was no running water, it was for summer use only when water could be delivered by truck.

 Photo: Casey Buckles, resting during a hike into the Tombstone Mountains, 1977.